cnr-ibba/IMAGE-InjectTool/README.md

 EMAIL_PORT = <your smtp port>
 ```

+> NOTE: Your email provider (ie Gmail) could untrust email sent from an unkwnown
+address, you need to log in and authorize email sent from a new address

 ### Start composed image

 Pages are served by an nginx docker container controlled by Docker Compose